-Noorda-COM encourages students to utilize our counseling center.
+Noorda-COM encourages students to utilize Noorda-COM provided behavioral health counseling services.
 Counselors are dedicated to providing confidential resources to assist students who are directly or indirectly affected by alcohol and other drug abuse.
-They can provide education, referrals, assessment, and support to all campus community members.
+They can provide education, referrals, assessment, and support to all Noorda-COM students.